NMR Investigation on Honeycomb Iridate Ag$_3$LiIr$_2$O$_6$: Abstract

 \section{Abstract}

 Ag$_3$LiIr$_2$O$_6$ is a Kitaev spin liquid candidate material synthesised from $\alpha$-Li$_2$IrO$_3$ through a topotactic reaction.
 We investigate the structural and magnetic properties of two samples of Ag$_3$LiIr$_2$O$_6$ based on $^7$Li nuclear magnetic resonance line shape, Knight shift and spin-lattice relaxation rate $1/T_1$.
-The first sample A shows signatures of magnetically ordered spins, and exhibits one sharp $^7$Li peak with FWHM increasing significantly below 14~K. $1/T_1$ of this sample displays a broad local maximum at 40~K, followed by a very sharp divergent behaviour at $T_N = 9\pm1$~K when bulk magnetic long range order sets in.
-In order to investigate the influence of structural disorder, we compare these NMR results for a second sample B, which has been shown by transmission electron microscope to have unwanted Ag inclusion at Li and Ir sites within the Ir honeycomb planes.
+The first sample A shows signatures of magnetically ordered spins, and exhibits one sharp $^7$Li peak with FWHM increasing significantly below 14~K. $1/T_1^{stretch}$ of this sample displays a broad local maximum at 40~K, followed by a very sharp peak at $T_N = 9\pm1$~K due to critical slowing down of Ir spin fluctuations, a typical signature of magnetic long range order.
+In order to shed light on the position-by-position variation of $1/T_1$ throughout the sample, we use numerical Inverse Laplace Transform $T_1$ (ILTT$_1$) analysis based on Tikhonov regularization to deduce the density distribution function $P(1/T_1)$.
+We demonstrate that $\sim 60\%$ of Ir spins are statically ordered at the NMR measurement timescale but the rest of the sample volume remains paramagnetic even at 4.2~K, presumably because of structural disorder induced primarily by stacking faults.
+In order to further investigate the influence of structural disorder, we compare these NMR results with those of a second sample B, which has been shown by transmission electron microscope to have domains with unwanted Ag inclusion at Li and Ir sites within the Ir honeycomb planes.
 The sample B displays an additional NMR peak with relative intensity of $\sim 17\%$.
-The small Knight shift and $1/T_1$ of these defect-induced $^7$Li sites suggest that Ir spins in their vicinity become only weakly magnetic at low temperatures, leading to an apparent spin liquid like behaviour.
-We use numerical Inverse Laplace Transform $T_1$ (ILTT1) analysis based on Tikhonov regularization to determine the distribution of $1/T_1$ and compare the results between the two samples.
+The small Knight shift and $1/T_1$ of these defect-induced $^7$Li sites and the enhancement of bulk susceptibility at low temperatures suggest that these defects generate domains of only weakly magnetic Ir spins accompanied by free spins, leading to a lack of clear signatures of long-range order.
+The apparent lack of long-range order could be easily misinterpreted as evidence for the realization of a spin liquid ground state in highly disordered Kitaev lattice.